TiagoOliveiraa/tiagooliveiraa/README.md

 I'm a Web Developer passionate about technology and software development.
 I love building projects from scratch, continuously learning, and deploying applications that make a difference.
 My main focus is on full-stack development, working primarily with:

-🔹 Languages & Frameworks: Python, Ruby, JavaScript, TypeScript, React, Vue, HTML, CSS
+🔹 Languages & Frameworks: Python, Ruby, JavaScript, TypeScript, React, Vue, Angular, HTML, CSS

 🔹 Other Technologies: Git, Unit Testing, Agile Methodologies